See how strong your tests really are—not just how much code they exercise.

 Across real-world projects, the patterns are consistent:

-- Critical modules can have surprisingly low mutation scores
+- Critical modules can have the lowest defect detection

 - Test quality varies significantly across the same codebase